nxkennedy/compromised_pt2/README.md

 !['compromised' script terminal screenshot](screenshots/compromised_judgement-output.png)

 ### CSV
-The "ResetRequired" column will be flagged with an "x" if a reset is required for the account
+The "ResetRequired" column will be flagged with an "x" if a reset is required for the account.
+The "Status" column is just a human readable format of the "LoginUserStatus" codes above.

 <table>
  <tr>